jpalaoro197/motocross-supercross-fantasy-companion/README.md

 #### tuesday 10/04
 8:15am - 9:05am find an example of help queue project with hooks, firebase and authorization and study it.

+9:05am - 9:40am reorganizing project, and deleting files that are irrelevant .